Piatra Neamț: Taxi transport

 Several local companies operate taxi services inside the city.

 Rail

 The Piatra Neamț railway station is the main train station which serves Piatra Neamț.
-From there arrive and depart daily, 8 Regio trains on the route Piatra Neamț - Bacău and return, 4 Regio trains on the route Bicaz - Bacau and return, an Inter Regio train Piatra Neamț - Bucharest North (attachment to a train Suceava - Bucharest North in Bacău) and a train Regio Express Bicaz - Bucharest North (attached to a train Suceava - Bucharest North in Bacău).
+From there arrive and depart daily, 8 Regio trains on the route Piatra Neamț — Bacău and return, 4 Regio trains on the route Bicaz - Bacau and return, an Inter Regio train Piatra Neamț - Bucharest North (attachment to a train Suceava - Bucharest North in Bacău) and a train Regio Express Bicaz — Bucharest North (attached to a train Suceava - Bucharest North in Bacău).

 Road

-Piatra Neamț is a road junction.
-There, DN15 intersects with DN15C and DN15D.
+Piatra Neamț is a road junction where DN15 intersects with DN15C and DN15D.
 Also, the city is served by three bus stations, where intercity bus services between the city and other major Romanian cities start and terminate.

 Culture and education

 Piatra Neamț is home to Teatrul Tineretului (Youth's Theatre), the G. T. Kirileanu Library, and many cultural events, including the International Theatre Festival in the springtime, the classical music event Vacanțe muzicale (musical holidays) in the summertime and more folkloric festivals all year round.

 The Petru Rareș National College, "Calistrat Hogaș" national college, National College of Computer Science as well as "Victor Brauner" Fine Arts College are some of the most prestigious education centres in the Neamt county.

 Starting with January 2009, Piatra Neamț is the host of a short film festival called "Filmul de Piatra" (derived from the name of the city "Piatra" which means stone (rock) and translated as "Stone-film Festival").
 The 1st edition took place in the building of Teatrul Tineretului and other locations between 7th and 11 January 2009.
 The festival has a national short film competition (all genres) and awards each category.
 The agenda also includes selections of international shorts, awarded in major festivals throughout the world.
 Other special programmes include live concerts, skiing and workshops.